-The Purple mattress features a proprietary grid design made of a stretchy polymer material that provides excellent pressure relief and breathability.
+The Purple mattress features a comfort system of a proprietary grid design made of a stretchy polymer material that provides excellent pressure relief and breathability.
 In contrast, the Layla mattress is a memory foam mattress featuring a flippable design that allows users to choose from a plush side or a firmer side.

-Purple has since come out with several other mattresses.
-For the purposes of this review, we’ll be focusing on their flagship mattress.
+Purple has since come out with the Purple Hybrid and Hybrid Premier mattresses.
+For the purposes of this review, though, we’ll be focusing on their flagship mattress.

 Mattress Construction Comparison

 Using the Layla mattress with the plush side on top gives you a mattress with a 3-inch thick comfort layer made of high-density (HD) memory foam.
 This layer has a density of 3.5 pounds per cubic foot (PCF).

 The transition layer is 2 inches of convoluted foam (sometimes dubbed egg-crate foam) that allows decent airflow.
 This foam has a density of 1.8 PCF.
 The mattress core is made of an HD polyfoam with a density of 2 PCF.
 This layer is 4.5 inches thick.

 Underneath this is a 1-inch layer of HD memory foam with a density of 3.5 PCF.
 This foam is firmer than the memory foam on the other side, and it’s the foam that you’ll find in the comfort layer if you flip the mattress over.
 In total, the mattress is 10 inches tall.
 Both the firm and plush layers of memory foam are infused with antibacterial copper gel.
 The copper wicks away heat and provides support.